A Guide to Fostering and Adopting Pets in Cary, NC

 Real Costs & Other Things to Consider

-Supplies: crate, leash/collar, toys, food, grooming, possibly training or behaviorist.
+Supplies: Crate, leash/collar, toys, food, grooming, and possibly training or behaviorist.

-Emotional cost: Puppies chew, cats scratch, some fosters are scared or needy; there will be messes, mistakes.
+Emotional cost: Puppies chew, cats scratch, and some fosters are scared or needy; there will be messes and mistakes.

 Where to Start If You’re Ready